 - Add all of the ingredients (except the sugar) to your blender and process until 100% smooth.
 Taste and if you feel you want it sweeter, add the sugar.
 The grapes are very sweet, so I didn't feel it was absolutely necessary but of course my daughter liked it better with the sugar.

-- Pour into a tight-fitting container and place a piece of plastic wrap directly on top of the ice cream and a tight lid.
+Now, if you have an ice cream maker, then by all means, use it.
+Your ice cream texture will be even better AND more creamy, but if you don't have one, it will still work.
+Pour into a tight-fitting container and place a piece of plastic wrap directly on top of the ice cream and a tight lid.
 Place in the freezer for about an hour and stir the ice cream around really well, as the edges will start to firm up first.
 Add back to the freezer and do this every 30 minutes to an hour until it is solid or at your desired consistency.
 A few hours should do it, depending on your freezer temp.
 After that, if you let it freeze overnight, you may need to let it sit out at room temperature for about 15 minutes or so to soften a bit before eating.
 Again, this will depend on how cold you keep your freezer.

 Nutrition per 1/2 cup (doesn't include coconut sugar): 229 calories, 12.5g fat, 26.4g carbs, 5.1g protein, 16.3g sugars, 1.6g fiber, 116mg sodium